IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/TechZoneEnvironment.md

     **c**.
 Purpose description: enter a description, for example: Level 4 education.

     **d**.
-Preferred geography: select the region nearest your physical location for improved performance and reduced network latency.
+Preferred geography: select the region nearest to your physical location for improved performance and reduced network latency.

     **e**.
 End date and time: the initial maximum will be set to 2 days after the current date and time.
 Instructions follow to extend the reservation end date.